AntoninLoubiere/WebDiakoluo/syncServer/protocols/protocol-1.0.md

 If it is correct, the server should respond with a JSON object that represent the informations of the user, like the [user informations](#User-informations) request.
 But the field form-correct: true should be added.

-If it is incorrect, malformed, it should responds with a JSON objects:
+If it is incorrect, malformed, it should respond with a JSON objects:
  - form-correct: should be set to false
  - errors: an array of JSON objects that indicate all malformed fields:
     - name: the name of the fields that have an error